MicrosoftDocs/hybrid/hybrid/app-solutions/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 1. Make sure that the SSL certificate you get is valid for the subdomain you created.
 (It's okay to use wildcard certificates.)

-2. In Azure, follow the instructions in the **Prepare your web app** and **Bind your SSL certificate** sections of the [Bind an existing custom SSL certificate to Azure Web Apps](/azure/app-service/app-service-web-tutorial-custom-ssl) article.
+2. In the Azure portal, follow the instructions in the **Prepare your web app** and **Bind your SSL certificate** sections of the [Bind an existing custom SSL certificate to Azure Web Apps](/azure/app-service/app-service-web-tutorial-custom-ssl) article.
 Select **SNI-based SSL** as the **SSL Type**.

 3. Redirect all traffic to the HTTPS port.
 Follow the instructions in the   **Enforce HTTPS** section of the [Bind an existing custom SSL certificate to Azure Web Apps](/azure/app-service/app-service-web-tutorial-custom-ssl) article.

 To add SSL to Azure Stack Hub:

-1. Repeat steps 1-3 that you used for Azure.
+1. Repeat steps 1-3 that you used for Azure, using the Azure Stack Hub portal.

 ## Configure and deploy the web app